maawoo/TDC_thesis/source/04_results.md

 As mentioned in Section @sec:python-framework the conda *user* environment facilitates usage of the TDC.
 As a prerequisite, the containerized PostgreSQL database needs to run as a background process in order for the ODC Python package to access the indexed data.
 Furthermore, a JupyterLab server was started on TerraSense to provide an interactive working environment, which could then be accessed on an external system via a Secure Shell Protocol (SSH) tunnel that simply forwards the necessary port used by the JupyterLab server.

-All files related to the results presented in this section are also available in a public Github repository: [https://github.com/maawoo/TDC_use](https://github.com/maawoo/TDC_use).
+All files related to the results presented in this section are also available in a public GitHub repository: [https://github.com/maawoo/TDC_use](https://github.com/maawoo/TDC_use).

 ### Per-pixel Computations

+#### Concept

 To identify any problems and possible bottlenecks in terms of disk and memory bandwidth on one hand, and to get a better understanding of the spatio-temporal characteristics of the datasets on the other, per-pixel computations were performed.
 Hereby, for each individual pixel of the entire spatial extent of the TDC, the sum of valid (SAR datasets) and clear-sky (optical datasets) observations are calculated by considering each pixel's time-series information.